 “All Disease Begins In The Gut” ~ Hippocrates

 Autoimmune & Dysbiosis

 Dysbiosis is an unhealthy bowel environment which occurs with an imbalance of bad guys versus good guys (Probiotics) in the bowel.
-This war within your gut determines your health, as declining levels of “good” bacteria allow overgrowth of harmful bacteria (C.difficile, Salmonella, E.coli), yeast (Candidiasis) & parasites to damage your gut (Leaky Gut Syndrome) & health overall including causing Autoimmune Disease.
+This war within the gut determines health, as declining levels of “good” bacteria allow overgrowth of harmful bacteria (C.difficile, Salmonella, E.coli), yeast (Candidiasis) & parasites to damage the gut (Leaky Gut Syndrome) & health overall including causing Autoimmune Disease.